Two-stage superconductivity in the Hatsugai-Kohmoto-BCS model

 (iii) Microscopically, the two-stage superconductivity can be visualized by the momentum distribution of the Cooper pairing function $b_{\mathbf{k}}=\left<c_{-\mathbf{k}\downarrow}c_{\mathbf{k}\uparrow}\right>$ and the entropy $s_{\mathbf{k}}=-\frac{1}{2}\sum_{n}\rho_{n,{\mathbf{k}}}\ln \rho_{n,{\mathbf{k}}}$ in the Brillouin zone, where $\rho_{n\mathbf{k}}=e^{- E_{n,\mathbf{k}}/T}/Z_{\mathbf{k}}$ and the factor $\frac{1}{2}$ come from the folding of the Brillouin zone.
 As demonstrated in Fig.~\ref{fig6}~(a) and (b): (1) when $T>T_{\rm c}$, the pairing function $b_{\mathbf{k}}=0$, i.e., Cooper pairs are absent, and the entropy is dominated by the single-occupied region $\Omega_1$; (2) when $T_{\rm c}^{\prime}<T<T_{\rm c}$, Cooper pairs come into being in the vicinity of the two Fermi surfaces, associated with a weak and in-situ entropy release, while the entropy inside $\Omega_1$ region remains to be $\ln2$ [see Fig.~\ref{fig6}~(d)]; (3) when temperature is below $T_{\rm c}^{\prime}$, the distribution of Cooper pairs starts to extend to the whole Brillouin zone, in particular, single-occupiled $\Omega_1$ region and double occupied $\Omega_2$ region, and the residual entropy in $\Omega_1$ region are released entirely [see Fig.~\ref{fig6}~(c) and (d)].

 {\bf Summary.} We have studied the HK-BCS model and revealed that, in addition to a first-order superconducting transition occurs at $T_{\rm c}$, there allows an extra first-order-like changes at a lower temperature $T_{\rm c}^{\prime}<T_{\rm c}$, as long as the momentum space on-site repulsion $U$ dominates over the superconducting pairing strength $V$.
 This type of two-stage process have been formulated within a Ginzburg-Landau theory consisting of eighth-order terms.
 The underlying physics for the formation of two-stage superconductivity has been discussed.
+Our results provide basic qualitative understanding of pairing in NFL systems, such as, lightly doped cuprates, heavy fermions etc. These results are also useful in understanding superconductivity in the material-specific large-scale computational methods for strongly correlated materials.